-Each year, hundreds of thousands of wild animals around the world are killed for their heads, hides, pelts and other body parts.
-Animal parts are hung on walls; their bodies are stuffed and posed for bragging rights.
+Each year, hundreds of thousands of wild animals around the world are killed in trophy hunts, where the primary motivation is to obtain animal parts (that is, their heads, hides or claws and even the whole stuffed animal) for display and for bragging rights, but not for subsistence.
 Cruel and unsportsmanlike practices like baiting, hounding and trapping—also captive hunts, in which hunters pursue animals who can’t escape—ensure that animals don’t stand a chance and hunters bag an easy prize.

 Cecil, a famed black-maned lion in Zimbabwe, was lured with bait, shot with an arrow and suffered for more than ten hours before his hunters tracked and finished killing him.
 Cecil's death in 2015 sparked international outrage.
 His son, Xanda, met a similar fate two years later.